 Historic Sites and Landmarks In Lehigh Valley

-Lehigh Valley’s historic Moravian Bethlehem, a National Historic Landmark District, nominated to the UNESCO World Heritage List, draws both U.S. and international visitors as it has provided a unique, historically rich, and culturally significant way of life for over 300 years.
+Lehigh Valley’s historic Moravian Bethlehem, a National Historic Landmark District and a newly designated UNESCO World Heritage site, Moravian Church Settlements – Bethlehem, draws both U.S. and international visitors as it has provided a unique, historically rich, and culturally significant way of life for over 300 years.
 Hundreds of thousands of visitors each year tour the city, SteelStacks™, and the historic sites found throughout.
 The multi-national World Heritage nomination includes historic Moravian church settlements here in Bethlehem, along with Herrnhut, Germany, and Gracehill, Northern Ireland/United Kingdom.

 Explore Bethlehem’s Colonial roots at Burnside Plantation, a 6.5-acre farm and living history museum that was a centerpiece of the city’s Moravian community in the 18th and 19th centuries.
 Highlights include a 1748 farmhouse, picturesque apple orchards, and a rare High Horse-Powered wheel—an early manufacturing device.
 Really an attraction in and of itself, the Hoover Mason Trestle overlooking SteelStacks™, is an elevated 1/3-mile walkway built along the railway that once hauled iron ore to Bethlehem Steel’s blast furnaces.
 The cantilevered structure is part-museum, highlighting the site’s steelmaking history, and part-attraction with dramatic entrances, a Wi-Fi-guided walking tour, benches, landscaping, and a photo op with the rusted-out furnaces— one of Pennsylvania’s most unique urban strolls.